Syllo/nvtop/README.markdown

 mkdir -p nvtop/build && cd nvtop/build
 cmake ..
 make

-make install # You may need sufficient permission for that (root)
+# Install globally on the system
+sudo make install

+# Alternatively, install without privileges at a location of your choosing
+# make DESTDIR="/your/install/path" install
 ```

 If you use **conda** as environment manager and encounter an error while building nvtop, try `conda deactivate` before invoking `cmake`.